 A member of our staff will be pleased to come into your school or place of employment and present a program suited to your specific need or situation.
 A general information program on epilepsy, seizure types, appropriate first aid and educational and social concerns is presented along with a professionally produced short video that shows actual film footage of seizures and offers information and tips to the viewers.
 We have several videos and will choose the one most appropriate to the audience.
 These in-service presentations are well received by teachers and staff members as well as bus drivers, lunchroom personnel, teacher aids, etc. Presentations can be done at your convenience during the school day or in the afternoon or evening hours and can accommodate time frames of 30 minutes to two hours.
 A panel made up of individuals with various experiences with epilepsy is also a possibility.

 Support groups for individuals affected by seizures and epilepsy are offered at several locations.
 All meetings are "drop-in" and informal; everyone is welcome.
 Dates and times may vary depending upon location.
-Check our page under "Support Groups" or call the Epilepsy Foundation of Southeast Wisconsin at (414) 271-0110.
+Check our page under "Support Groups" or call the Epilepsy Families Southeast Wisconsin at (414) 271-0110.
+We are currently offering a Youth Social/Support Group for young people with epilepsy ages 6 to 17.
+Please see more inforamtion here.

 Work that can be done by individuals wishing to volunteer at our office, at home, or at other locations throughout the year.
 Volunteer opportunities vary but may include folding, labeling, filing, shredding, making phone calls, youth activities, helping at health fairs, and public speaking.